PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

 - [Server Expansion][serverexpansion]
 - [Math Expansion][mathexpansion]

-These kinds of Expansions don't need much more to properly work.
+These kinds of Expansions don't require any additional plugins to function.
-In fact is the only thing they need to have added the `onRequest(OfflinePlayer, String)` or `onPlaceholderRequest(Player, String)` methods.

-It is recommended to use the `onRequest(OfflinePlayer, String)` method as OfflinePlayers can also be used for normal players, but also allow to have no Player provided.
+When creating such an expansion is it recommended to use [`onRequest(OfflinePlayer, String)`](#onrequestofflineplayer-string).

 #### Full Example
 Please see the [Common parts](#common-parts) section for info on the other methods.